Alan Hobden

 R v AM (2023) – The Defendant is accused of possessing an imitation firearm with intent to cause fear of violence, possession of a firearm without a firearm certificate, having a firearm in a public place and acts tending and intended to prevent the course of justice.

-R v BA (2023) – The Defendant is accused of having an article with a blade or point in a public place and Affray
+R v BA (2023) – The Defendant is accused of having an article with a blade or point in a public place and Affray.

-R v JA (2023) – The Defendant is accused of possessing a controlled drug of Class B with intent and possession of criminal property.
+R v JA (2023) – The Defendant is accused of possessing a controlled drug of Class B intent and possession of criminal property.

 R v MH (2022) – Causing grievous bodily harm with intent, inflicting grievous bodily harm and possessing a controlled drug of Class B with intent – Defendant accused of unlawfully and maliciously inflicting grievous bodily harm upon another and having in their possession a controlled drug of Class B with intent to supply